mtanabe-sj/Maximilians-Hex-Tab/README.md

 };
 ```

-The Tab calls _Init_ to initialize the scan server, _Scan_ to start a tag scan, and _Term_ to terminate the server.
+Tab calls _Init_ to initialize the scan server, _Scan_ to start a tag scan, and _Term_ to terminate the server.
 If it receives a fail code from the methods, the Tab calls _GetErrorMessage_ to retrieve a corresponding error message.

 ```C++
 DECLARE_INTERFACE_(IHexTabScanServer, IUnknown)